 Storyteller

 It is a bright, clear day in early October 2022.
-I travel the two hours it takes by train up to Orbetello from Rome, passing through the rolling hills of Lazio and into the Maremma district of southern Tuscany.
+I travel two hours by train up to Orbetello from Rome, passing through the rolling hills of Lazio and into the Maremma district of southern Tuscany.
 Arriving early in the morning, I pull into the compound of the Cooperativa dei Pescatori di Orbetello, the Orbetello fishermen’s trust, situated on the edge of a beautiful lagoon, the body of water I am here to see.

 Everything seems quiet from the outside, but as soon as I peel my eyes away from the lagoon’s calm serenity and start poking around, I find the fishermen.
 They are in a side shed, busy at work.
 The morning light comes streaming into the open room, buzzing with activity.
 Fishermen roll crates of fish to and from a loading van, while others sort the day’s catch by size, weighing them by hand.
 Still others are busy with markers and tape, carefully labeling each crate.